daryllxd/lifelong-learning/learning/learning-how-to-learn-articles.md

 - Pop music if your work involves data entry or working to deadlines.
 Best for spell-checking.
 - Ambient music (as ignorable as it is interesting).
 Highest level of accuracy for respondents completing tasks involving equations.
 - Dance music if your work involves proof-reading and problem solving.

+## Optional: Caroline on Learning Something Difficult that Others Think Isn't You

+- I now have new passions for engines/power tools/coding/stuff.
+- I worked my butt off for 4 years and I got through and it paid off when I got a job in Lockheed Martin.
+I feel that I am valued in my job for my technical and my people skills.
+It is good to feel proud of yourself for working really hard to do something you aren't really good at.

+## Optional Interview with 4 Time US Memory Champion Nelson Dellis

+- Not a natural memory expert.
+I taught myself this many, many years ago.
+I train it using memory techniques and a lot of practice.
+- I'm training for competitions (it's my work) so I spend hours a day training.
+Numbers are harder, I have pictures for each number.
+- Remembering names: Any memory technique involves visualization, turning them into a picture, then attach that image to a location.
+Use a memory palace, attach these images to this place.
+- For names, use a distinguishing feature about them for their name.
+I focus about some physical appearance/distinguishing feature in them, then I figure out their name, then I think about a new location for them.
+- I may not get all names immediately, so what I recommend is go and talk to those people, and don't expect to remember their name again.
+The key to remembering names is to not be embarrassed.
+- Memory is about paying attention.
+Since I am not the best, I have to make an effort.
+When I get business cards, I write stuff that stick out with this person.
+Stuff that was important to you.
+I keep a file of those and it reminds me of how many people I meet.
+It becomes a game and I feel it becomes more fun that day.
+- How to memorize difficult, theoretical concept to memorize things that are outside the specific bounds like cards, numbers, faces?
+It's like when you're going to the gym, you exercise specific muscles. *For complex systems, the basics are this: come up with a picture.* You want to turn something abstract and complicated into something your brain can understand.
+Secondly, store it somewhere, the memory palace.
+- The difficult thing is coming up with the picture.
+- With text, it's difficult because there are a lot of words.
+You can pick up the general ideas but memorizing a speech or poems word for word, those are the hard ones.
+- When you're trying to memorize a text in general, find these key points and now you've reduced those text into a group of words.
+This turns them into storing things into a memory palace.
+- This is more of studying how to take care of your brain, not just memory.
+- Just being active is good for the brain.
+- Be social.
+- Fish oil/omega 3.
+- When you age and you have responsibilities, that's where memory really springs from.
+Our inner child.
+To have a good memory, you have to explore that world a bit more.
+Be a bit silly, a bit more fun.
+- Memory game that people take and the goal is to find people who have naturally good memories.
+We want to find people that have this naturally.
+(Dart Neuroscience).